 People who work in animal rescue should not eat animals and events to raise money to save animals should not serve the remains of animals.
 The intent of this message is not to degrade the importance of the work people do at shelters but rather to suggest it doesn’t have to be done at the expense of other animals.

 A cow is a pig is a chicken is a cat is a dog.
-They’re all sentient beings – they all feel pain, get scared, love their families, like to play, have the right to live their lives freely, and they all matter.
+They’re all sentient individuals–they all feel pain, get scared, love their families, like to play, have the right to live their lives freely, and they all matter.
 We don’t need to exploit, wear, test on, or eat any of them to survive.

 Please consider sharing the following tips with your local animal shelter in order to help them promote a message of compassion and mercy for all animals: